Comprehensive, compassionate care for neurologic disorders

 If you need care for a condition of the nerves, brain or spinal cord, you want an experienced team of specialists committed to your well-being and comfort—as well as access to the most advanced diagnostics and treatment.
 You’ve found it at Penn State Health Milton S. Hershey Medical Center, the only academic medical center in central Pennsylvania.

 Our neurology team is one of the most comprehensive in the region, experienced in all aspects of neurological care.
 We serve thousands of patients from across Pennsylvania and beyond, providing the most advanced treatment options available.
-We’ll work with you to create a plan to treat and manage your condition, and we’re with you every step of the way with education and support for you and your family.
+We’ll work with you to create a plan to diagnosis and manage your condition, and we’re with you every step of the way with education and support for you and your family.

 Improving care beyond our walls